 - Employers may claim the tax credit for qualified wages that they pay after March 12, 2020, and before January 1, 2021.
-Accordingly, an employer may be able to claim the credit for qualified wages paid as early as March 13, 2020. - The maximum amount of qualified wages taken into account with respect to each employee is \$10,000, so that the maximum credit for qualified wages paid to any employee from March 13, 2020, to December 31, 2020, is \$5,000. - If an employer received tax credits for FFCRA leave wages, those same wages cannot be included as qualified wages for purposes of the Employee Retention Tax Credit. - An employer cannot receive the Employee Retention Tax Credit if the employer receives a Small Business Interruption Loan under the Paycheck Protection Program that is authorized under the CARES Act (Paycheck Protection Loan).
+Accordingly, an employer may be able to claim the credit for qualified wages paid as early as March 13, 2020. - The maximum amount of qualified wages taken into account with respect to each employee is \$10,000, so that the maximum credit for qualified wages paid to any employee from March 13, 2020, to December 31, 2020 is \$5,000. - If an employer received tax credits for FFCRA leave wages, those same wages cannot be included as qualified wages for purposes of the Employee Retention Credit. - An employer cannot receive the Employee Retention Credit if the employer receives a Small Business Interruption Loan under the CARES Act Paycheck Protection Program that is authorized under the CARES Act (PPP Loan), regardless of the date of the loan.